rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 12
 ```

-> **javac** commnad is for compiling the code.
+> **javac** command is for compiling the code.
 From Java version 9 we can directly run the file without the need to compile it.

 # Conditional statements
-statements are more concept specific and not lanuage specific.
+statements are more concept specific and not language specific.
 You can find statements similar across all programming languages.
 Conditional Statements are used to run a bunch of instructions only on a specific condition.

 Following is the syntax for to declare a statement.
 The instructions or each line of code mentioned inside the **block { }** will only be executed if the mentioned condition returns true.